d-mcalpin/speakeasy/README.md

 **Images**
 - The homepage image was downloaded from Taryn Elliott's collection of Pexels, available [here](https://www.pexels.com/@taryn-elliott)
-- The product images were sourced from Alexa_Fotos collection on Pixabay: [Available Here](https://pixabay.com/users/alexas_fotos-686414/?tab=about)
+- The product images were sourced from Alexa_Fotos and other collections on Pixabay: [Available Here](https://pixabay.com/users/alexas_fotos-686414/?tab=about)

 **Fonts and Icons**